 Starting your own business is an exciting time and no doubt you’re eager to get started.
-But before you do, you must choose how to legally register your business.
-This is required for lots of reasons, not least so you can pay the right taxes.
+But before you do, you need to choose how to register your business legally.
+This is required for lots of reasons, including making sure you pay the right tax.
 One of the ways you can do this is to set up a limited company.

 What’s in this article?